 Special Educational Needs and Disability (SEND) and our "Local Offer"

 The local offer provides information for children and young people with special educational needs (SEND) and their parents or carers in a single place.
 You can find out more about information about this on our SEND reforms and Local Offers page.

 The Children's Speech and Language Therapy (SLT) Service across all of Telford and Wrekin and Shropshire provides assessment and treatment of speech, language, communication and/or swallowing difficulties for children and young people from birth to 18 years old (or to 19 years if in full time education).

 Please see the "Our services" section for a complete list of what we provide.

-Please be aware that waiting times for appointments vary in responses to changes in demand, and because as assessments are provided locally.
+Please be aware that waiting times for appointments vary in response to changes in demand.

 What do you provide to children and young people with an additional need and or disability 0-25yrs?

-- Children with learning difficulties and / or complex needs, where there is an additional identified speech/language/ communication need and/or eating/drinking/swallowing need, attending mainstream schools
+- Children with severe / specific learning difficulties, physical disability or other complex needs, where there is an additional identified functional speech/language/ communication need and/or eating/drinking/swallowing need, in

 - Children with Cleft Palate Disorders